Speaking clock: Poland

 The speaking clock in Poland is known as Zegarynka which means the clock girl.
 The service became first available in 1936, using a device invented and patented in Poland.
 It was speaking with the recorded voice of actress Lidia Wysocka.
-The first cities to be equipped with this device were Katowice, Warszawa (dialing number 05), Gdynia, Toruń and Kraków (July 1936).
+The first cities to be equipped with this device were Katowice, Warsaw (dialing number 05), Gdynia, Toruń and Kraków (July 1936).

 Russia

 In 1935, Soviet Central Scientific Research Institute of Communications received a government order to design the "Speaking Clock" for Moscow City Telephone Network.
 "Speaking Clock" was constructed based on cinematic techniques and consists of discs with pulse-density modulation optical marks on photographic tapes, photocell with actuator, and audio tube amplifier.
-On May 14, 1937 "speaking clock" connected to Moscow City Telephone Network for test operation and it was reachable on the numbers "Г 1-98-48" and "Г 1-98-49".
+On May 14, 1937 "speaking clock" connected to Moscow City Telephone Network for test operation and it was contactable on the numbers "Г 1-98-48" and "Г 1-98-49".
 It was speaking with the recorded voice of Soviet actor and broadcaster Emmanuil Tobiash.
 In 1937, the first cities to be equipped with this devices were Moscow and Leningrad.

 In 1969, the first Soviet "Speaking Clock" was replaced in Moscow City Telephone Network by a magnetic tape machine.
 Old ones were transferred to the Polytechnic Museum.